 Alex left in 2005 to establish himself as a freelance consultant specialising in co‑operatives and social enterprise.
 He is a Member of the Institute of Economic Development, and operates to their Code of Ethics & Professional Conduct.

-He was until recently Chair of Cardiff YMCA Housing Association, which runs the largest homeless hostel in Wales, and a Member of Glas Cymru, the not-for-profit organisation that supplies Welsh Water.
+He was until 2019 Chair of Cardiff YMCA Housing Association, which runs the largest homeless hostel in Wales, and a Member of Glas Cymru, the not-for-profit organisation that supplies Welsh Water.
 He stepped down after 17 years on the Board in November 2018.